thelabnyc/wagtail_blog/README.md

 # wagtail_blog
-A wordpress like blog app implemented in wagtail.
+A WordPress-like blog app implemented in Wagtail.

 # What is it

-After reimplimenting wordpress like blogs over and over again in wagtail I decided to just make this.
+After reimplimenting wordpress like blogs over and over again in Wagtail I decided to just make this.
 Feel free to use as is or copy it as a starting point.
-It's based on the wagtail demo blog but is closer to a standard Wordpress blog style.
+It's based on the Wagtail demo blog but is closer to a standard WordPress blog style.

 ## Features